JetBrains/amper/docs/FAQ.md

 ### Can I write a custom task or use a plugin?

-Extensibility is not currently implemented, but we are working on it.
+Extensibility is not currently implemented in the standalone Amper version, but we are working on it.
 Meanwhile, in the Gradle-based Amper projects, you can use any available Gradle plugin and write custom tasks.
 See the documentation on the [Gradle interop](Documentation.md#gradle-interop).